Our SF design office is moving! What a long, strange trip it’s been

 With the move mere days away, we are in a state of shock that our dream office will soon become a reality.
 The mill and the team will have a new home on April 30th.
 There is still work to be done.
 The doorbell may be on the fritz, and the paint may still be wet to the touch, but the great wall that divides the shop and the office has been built.
 The ADA-compliant bathrooms and new kitchen with dishwasher and ice maker are installed.
 We will be (almost) fully operational on May 1st, thanks to an incredible team that had faith in the process, respected each other, and shared a collective vision of a future for this office.

 If you live or work in San Francisco or are just in town visiting, please knock on the door or poke your head through our awesome wood garage doors and stop by for a visit.
-Our door is always open, and we are proud to be in a space that is incredibly inspiring, inclusive to all, and worthy of the Design Concepts brand.
+Our door is always open, and we are proud to be in a space that is incredibly inspiring, inclusive to all, and worthy of the Delve brand.